emqx/emqx-docs/en_US/deploy/cluster/security.md

 ## Set Node Cookies

-For security concerns, you should change the default cookie settings to `emqxsecretcookie` in `emqx.conf` on all nodes to join the cluster.
+For security concerns, you should change the default cookie settings to a secret cookie in `emqx.conf` on all nodes to join the cluster.

 Note: All nodes to join the cluster should use the same security cookie.
 For details about the magic cookie used, see [Distributed Erlang - Security](https://www.erlang.org/doc/reference_manual/distributed.html#security).

 ```
 node {
-  cookie = "emqxsecretcookie"
+  cookie = "<a secret cookie>"
 }
 ```